 | Frostbite | Yes | No |

-To relieve engorgement effectively, opt for a barrier like a cloth between the ice pack and your skin.
-This protects your skin while still offering some cooling relief.
-Always listen to your body and consult a healthcare professional if discomfort persists.
+To get some cooling relief safely, place a cloth or towel between the ice pack and your skin.
+This protects your skin while still offering some comfort.
+If discomfort continues, check in with a healthcare professional.

 Do: Adjust Your Nursing Position

-Adjusting your nursing position can make a significant difference in alleviating breast engorgement.
-By finding a more comfortable and effective position, you can guarantee that your baby latches on properly, which helps relieve pressure in your breasts.
+Your nursing position can make a meaningful difference in managing breast engorgement.
+Finding a more comfortable and effective position helps your baby latch on properly, which relieves pressure in your breasts.

-Try different positions, such as the football hold or side-lying, to see what works best for you and your baby.
-These adjustments can improve milk flow, making it easier for your little one to feed.
+Try different holds, like the football hold or side-lying position, to see what works best for you and your baby.
+These adjustments can improve milk flow and make feedings easier.
+Pillows for support can help you stay comfortable throughout the session.

 Don’t: Ignore Signs of Infection or Blockage